CDRH/theme_nebraskaland/README.md

     - Linked resources
     - Values

+### CSS Editor

+The [CSSEditor](https://omeka.org/s/modules/CSSEditor/) Omeka S module allows you to easily write CSS from within the admin interface, without having to modify the theme files.

+#### IMPORTANT!
+Always Back Up the CSS Editor Before Making Changes

+Before making changes to the CSS Editor code, we highly recommend backing up the code in a safe place first.
+To that end, there is a folder and file provided in this repository for this purpose: [css-editor/css-editor-backup.css](https://github.com/CDRH/theme_nebraskaland/blob/main/css-editor/css-editor-backup.css).

+The CSSEditor module does not currently have versioning, meaning that if you delete some styles from the CSSEditor and later want to get them back, the only way to do so is to either (a) roll back the entire Omeka S installation to a previous backup date (potentially losing more recent changes in the process) _or_ (b) have the text contents of the CSS Editor saved somewhere on your computer, albeit temporarily, so that you have a copy of the previous code if and when you need it.
+The latter is both easier to do and less likely to break something.

 ### Hidden Elements

-With the launch of the Equality Before the Law site in 2025, we chose to hide a variety of elements (such as image thumbnails or metadata field labels) with `display: none` in the CSS Editor rather than by overriding PHP in the base Omeka S files.
+With the launch of the Equality Before the Law site in 2025, we chose to hide a few elements with `display: none` in the CSS Editor rather than by overriding PHP in the base Omeka S files.
 This means that to _unhide_ any of those elements, all you need to do is find the relevant code in the CSS Editor and delete it.
 We recommend using this method any time you need to hide an element due to the CSS Editor's ease of use.

-Deleting the following code from the CSS Editor, for example, will make image thumbnails visible again site-wide:
+Deleting the following code from the CSS Editor, for example, will make "Resource Class" show up as a sorting option site-wide:

 ```
-.resource-link img,
-.media-embed img {
+form.sorting select:first-of-type option:nth-child(2) {
-  display: none !important;
+  display: none;
 }
 ```

-## Omeka S Page blocks
+## Omeka S Page Blocks

 The Omeka S Page editor allows you to apply CSS classes in its block layout UI.
 This can be a huge help when it comes to applying specific styles on Pages.
 (As of 2025, this is not possible for resource pages, i.e. Item page, Media page, or Item Set page).

-### Page Title block
+### Page Title Block

 Every page must have a Heading 1 (`<h1>`) to meet ADA Title II requirements.
 When editing pages, this is most easily accomplished with the **Page title block**, which displays the page title as an `<h1>`.
 When you create a page, it should already be added as a block.